 When cold and flu symptoms start to show up, the first thing I do is reach for a mug of hot turmeric tea.
 Turmeric tea is a natural anti-inflammatory that is also a powerful antiviral, antibacterial remedy for colds and flu.
 With more and more people seeking out natural cold remedies, turmeric is becoming a staple in the home herbalist’s apothecary.
+What are other health benefits of turmeric?
+Does turmeric lower cholesterol?

 If you don’t have turmeric, you can also get relief from a nasty sore throat using other kinds of herbal tea recipes using more common ingredients like ginger, honey, lemon, and cloves.
 All of these ingredients are readily available at the local grocery store, or even from your own backyard gardens.
 Using herbal and natural remedies for treating the symptoms of colds and flu also reduces the chance of side effects from over-the-counter medications, and provides added benefits of trace minerals and vitamins that your body needs to stay strong.